Staying Calm When You Work From Home With Kids

 Don’t listen to music with words, especially if you’re a writer.
 At least, not during your workday.
 When I do that, I find myself staring off as I take in the words and story in the song.
 Spotify has a ton of classical and spa-inspired playlists.
 Listen to those instead.

 Keep your workspace fairly tidy.
-Again, my workspace is my bedroom, buy making my bed each day and picking the laundry up off the floor in the attached bathroom helps me to stop thinking about housework while I’m trying to write.
+Again, my workspace is my bedroom.
+However, making my bed each day and picking the laundry up off the floor in the attached bathroom helps me to stop thinking about housework when I’m trying to write.

 Calmdown Techniques to Manage Stress While Working